dimuska139/rawg-sdk-php/README.md

 print_r($client->games()->getGames($gamesFilter)->getData());
 ```

 The tests should be considered a part of the documentation.
+Also you can read [official docs](https://rawg.io/apidocs).

 ## License